flukeout/pixeldrift/notes.md

  * How to do track progression?
  * Add analytics
  * Twitter / FB share (take from CSS)
+ * Add slight variation to engine noise on turns, so its not totally monotonous..

 ###Left off working on